×

 When we asked people what advice they would give someone preparing to move to Glasgow, they said:

 "Before retiring in Glasgow, expats should familiarize themselves with the local culture and customs.
 They should also research the cost of living in the city, as well as the availability of healthcare and other services.
 Additionally, expats should look into the local job market and the availability of leisure activities.
 It is also important to consider the climate in Glasgow, as it can be quite wet and cold during the winter months.
-Finally, expats should make sure to obtain the necessary visas and permits before moving to Glasgow," remarked one member in Glasgow.
+Finally, expats should make sure to obtain the necessary visas and permits before moving to Glasgow," said one expat in Glasgow.

 What do people appreciate most about the culture in Glasgow?